- About TiDB

 endpoint is optional and doesn't need to be specified normally, unless you are using a AWS KMS compatible service from a non-AWS vendor.

-To specify a master key that's stored in a file, the master key config would look like the following:
+To specify a master key that's stored in a file, the master key configuration would look like the following:

 [security.encryption.master-key] type = "file" path = "/path/to/key/file"